eepp/delicolour/README.md

 My goal here is to have a straightforward interface for choosing a colour (mainly for Web design), not as advanced as [gpick](https://code.google.com/p/gpick/), but still useful and very fluid.
-The main core principle is: no tabs or other windows: everything accessible from the main window.
+The main core principle is: no tabs or other windows, everything accessible from the main window.

 This project is also a pretext for trying PyGObject.